ganeshkbhat/phpUtils/src/arrays/Arrays-README.md

 **userdataValuesArrayForCallback:**

     Userdata passed is the fourth argument of removeItems Arrays class function.
-    Available as the fourth argument for the callbackChecks or callback argument callable functions accessed internally.
+    Available as the fourth argument for callbackChecks or callback argument callable functions accessed internally.
     Array containing any primitive data type items as per need of modification.
 Will also be iterated.
     Each item of array can be a single variable or array of variables as per need of both callbacks.
     Can be passed as reference values.